Table of Contents

 More by Arang

 This shiny cafe in George Town Penang is quite the opposite to the rustic coffee houses in ancient heritage buildings.
-More by Arang is one of the best cafes in Penang if you’re looking for a chilled, modern spot with all your home comforts.
+More by Arang is a chilled, modern spot with all your home comforts.

 For more authenticity, head to any of the other cafes mentioned above.